mennooo/SQLcl/doc/alias.md

 # Tips

 The alias command expects all bind variables are substituted.
-Therefor you should use the **custom command** approach when the number of arguments can differ.
+Therefore you should use the **custom command** approach when the number of arguments can differ.